oasci/pitt-biosc1630-2023f/book/assignments/assignment-02.md

 ### References

-Include an annotated reference list of at least **two** primary literature references for each selected article.
+Include an annotated reference list of at least **two** primary literature references from each selected article.

 :::{tip}
 Here is an example of an annotated bibliography.